-- 2.1 We originally published this guidance on 20 March 2020 and it was updated on 4 June and 16 June 2020.
-This further update comes into force on [] November 2020.
-We will keep this guidance under review and update as necessary.
-Unless renewed or updated, this guidance expires on 31 January 2021.
-However, where a customer is granted a payment deferral under this guidance that continues beyond 31 January 2021, the firm should act in accordance with paragraphs 3.12 3.24 and 3.27 onwards, which remain in force to the extent necessary to enable it to do so.
-Guidance is relevant to firm behaviour only to the extent it is current at the time of the behaviour in guestion. - 2.2 Where a firm has dealt with customers at the end of a payment deferral period before this updated guidance came into force on [] November 2020, it should review whether the outcome the customer will receive is equivalent to or more favourable than what the customer would likely have received under this guidance in its current form.
-If it is not, the firm should make reasonable efforts to contact affected customers and give them an opportunity to take up any further help under this guidance.
-Where a firm provides a further payment deferral in these circumstances we expect it to work with the customer and Credit Reference Agencies (CRAs) to ensure that any necessary rectifications are made to credit files to ensure no worsening status is recorded in respect of the period after the end of the initial payment deferral and before the further payment deferral is in place. - 2.3 This guidance builds on Principle 6 ('A firm must pay due regard to the interests of its customers and treat them fairly'), Principle 7 ('A firm must pay due regard to the information needs of its clients, and communicate information to them in a way which is clear, fair and not misleading') and MCOB 2.5A.1R ('A firm must act honestly, fairly and professionally in accordance with the best interests of its customer').
-It is potentially relevant to enforcement cases and the FCA may take it into account when considering whether it could reasonably have been understood or predicted at the time that the conduct in question fell below the standards required by Principle 6, Principle 7 and MCOB 2.5A.1R. - A firm is likely to contravene these rules if it acts in a manner inconsistent with this guidance.
-If an authorised person carries on activity in relation to an unregulated agreement to provide credit which is secured on land (such as an investment property loan under article 61A of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001), then acting in a manner inconsistent with the guidance below could have an adverse effect on satisfying the Threshold Conditions. - 2.5 Where there has been an assignment of the rights under the mortgage contract to a non-authorised person, the person must still comply with general consumer protection law including the Consumer Protection from Unfair Trading Regulations 2008.
+- 1.13 In this guidance, 'payment deferral' refers to a situation where a firm permits the customer to make no or reduced payments under a regulated mortgage contract or a regulated home purchase plan for a specified period without being considered to be in payment shortfall.
+A 'full payment deferral' is where the firm permits the customer to make no payments.
+A 'partial payment deferral' is where the firm permits the customer to make reduced payments of any amount. - 1.14 This guidance deals with eligibility for, and the processes expected of firms in the granting of, payment deferrals.
+The FCA's guidance "Mortgages and Coronavirus: Tailored Support Guidance" ('the Tailored Support Guidance') deals with: - how firms should support customers who continue to face payment difficulties as a result of circumstances related to coronavirus when they are not receiving a payment deferral under this guidance, including where they are not or are no longer eligible for a payment deferral.
+It may be relevant to firms' treatment of customers prior to the end of a final payment deferral period; and - repossessions. - 1.15 Where a customer indicates that they may be experiencing, or they reasonably expect to experience, payment difficulties as a result of circumstances relating to coronavirus, and wishes to take up a payment deferral, a firm should offer any support the customer is eligible for under this guidance before providing support under the Tailored Support Guidance. - 1.16 This guidance builds on Principle 6 ('A firm must pay due regard to the interests of its customers and treat them fairly'), Principle 7 ('A firm must pay due regard to the information needs of its clients, and communicate information to them in a way which is clear, fair and not misleading') and MCOB 2.5A.1R ('A firm must act honestly, fairly and professionally in accordance with the best interests of its customer').
+It is potentially relevant to enforcement cases and the FCA may take it into account when considering whether it could reasonably have been understood or predicted at the time that the conduct in question fell below the standards required by Principle 6, Principle 7 and MCOB 2.5A.1R.

+- 1.17 A firm is likely to contravene these rules if it acts in a manner inconsistent with this guidance.
+If an authorised person carries on activity in relation to an unregulated agreement to provide credit which is secured on land (such as an investment property loan under article 61A of the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001), then acting in a manner inconsistent with the guidance below could have an adverse effect on satisfying the Threshold Conditions. - 1.18 Where there has been an assignment of the rights under the mortgage contract to a non-authorised person, the person must still comply with general consumer protection law including the Consumer Protection from Unfair Trading Regulations 2008.
 A commercial practice may be unfair under those Regulations if (among other things) it contravenes the requirements of professional diligence.
 Professional diligence means the standard of special skill and care which a trader may reasonably be expected to exercise towards consumers.
-The guidance below is intended to describe the standards of skill and care we consider may reasonably be expected of lenders in the mortgages market in the current exceptional circumstances of coronavirus.
+The guidance below is intended to describe the standards of skill and care we consider may reasonably be expected of lenders in the mortgages market in the current exceptional circumstances.
 If, therefore, a lender does not follow this guidance, that could call into question whether it is meeting the requirements of the 2008 Regulations, even if the lender is not regulated under FSMA.